AmauryAparicio/express-template/README.md

 ## Scripts

-+ "ts:node": runs a node server for typescript files
-+ "start:ts": runs nodemon with typescript configuration
-+ "dev": compile typescript into build files and the run a node server
++ "dev": run a typescript node server with hot reload
 + "build": compile typescript into build files
 + "start": runs a node server for the build files
-+ "clean": delete build files

 ---